impresso/impresso-text-acquisition/docs/architecture.rst

 Overview
 ========

-Impresso data architecture
+Data architecture
 --------------------------

-This `TextImporter` is part of and fits into the data architecture defined in the framework of the impresso project to store and process a large-scale archive of historical newspapers.
+The `Impreso TextImporter` is part of and fits into the data architecture defined in the framework of the impresso project to store and process a large-scale archive of historical newspapers.
 To understand the importer's logic is worth touching upon the key points of the architecure into which it fits.